Understanding 1099-K Forms: What You Need to Know

 Important: this is a payer reporting rule, not a “taxability” rule.
 Taxable income is still taxable even if you never receive a form.

-You may receive 1099-K when you accept payments for goods or services through:
+You may receive a 1099-K when you accept payments for goods or services through:

 Payment cards (credit/debit), and/or